Andrea Pirlo famously admitted to spending the afternoon playing video games before winning the 2006 World Cup in Berlin.

 Fast forward ten years and football games have evolved – driven by an obsession with accuracy and realism.

-But games like FIFA are no longer just mirroring real life – they’re actually starting to influence the way professional footballers play the game.
+But games such as FIFA are no longer just mirroring real life – they’re actually starting to influence the way professional footballers play the game.

 “We record and study how the players move on the pitch, the precision of their passing, how they take a penalty, their headers, and even the physics of the ball,” EA SPORTS producer Gilliard Lopes Dos Santos told FIFA.com.